rabbah/nimbella-cli/doc/README.md

 *   The `project deploy` command activates the deployer, which names the action automatically based on the source code file (`hello`), prepended by the package qualifier (`demo`).
 *   If you want an action to have a simple name (no package qualification), put it in a package directory called _default_.
 In that case, no package qualifier is prepended.
 See [Project Directory Structure](#project-directory-structure).
 When `nim` generates a sample in `nim project create` it uses this feature.
 *   The correct runtime for the source code file is determined according to the file suffix.
-See [Nimbella Deployer Supported Runtimes for Actions](#nimbella-deployer-supported-runtimes-for-actions) for a list of supported runtimes.
+The command `nim info --runtimes` will list the supported runtimes.
+At this time, the list does not include file suffixes.
+See [Nimbella Deployer Supported Runtimes for Actions](#nimbella-deployer-supported-runtimes-for-actions) for a list that includes suffixes.
 *   Project configuration occurs automatically when it can, but see [Adding Project Configuration](#adding-project-configuration) for complex projects.

 **Next steps:**